 On July 18, 2012, the Executive Board of the International Monetary Fund (IMF) adopted a new Decision on Bilateral and Multilateral Surveillance, also known as the Integrated Surveillance Decision (ISD).
-The ISD took effect on January 18, 2013.
-The ISD provides guidance to the Fund and member countries on their roles and responsibilities in surveillance.
-The adoption of the ISD is part of a broader effort to ensure that surveillance remains relevant and effective amidst the changing global economic landscape.
+In effect since January 18, 2013, the ISD provides guidance to the IMF and its member countries on their roles and responsibilities in surveillance.
+The adoption of the ISD is part of a broader effort to ensure that surveillance remains relevant and effective amid the changing global economic landscape.

 Modernizing the legal framework for surveillance

 The legal framework for surveillance has been extensively discussed in recent years within and outside the IMF.
 In October 2011, the latest comprehensive review of the implementation of the legal framework for the Fund’s surveillance, or Triennial Surveillance Review (TSR), was completed.
-The review drew extensively from feedback from all major stakeholders, analysis by IMF staff, as well as from studies and commentaries by external experts.
-The review highlighted the need to modernize the legal framework for surveillance, including to better integrate bilateral and multilateral surveillance, to strengthen coverage of spillovers from member countries’ economic and financial policies onto the global economy, and to clarify the framework for multilateral surveillance.
+The review drew extensively on feedback from all major stakeholders, analysis by IMF staff, as well as studies and commentaries by external experts.
+The review highlighted the need to modernize the legal framework for surveillance, including better integrating bilateral and multilateral surveillance, strengthening coverage of spillovers from member countries’ economic and financial policies onto the global economy, and clarifying the framework for multilateral surveillance.
 The ISD responds to these findings.

 The ISD maintains important features of the existing legal framework.
 In particular,